mennamohsensaad/Image-processing-and-filters-/README.md

 8. Transformation from color image to gray scale image and plot of R, G, and B histograms with its distribution function (cumulative curve that you use it for mapping and histogram equalization).
 9. Frequency domain filters (high pass and low pass).
 10. Hybrid images.

-You should implement these tasks **without depending on OpenCV library or alike**.

 Organize your implementation among the following files: